pleabargain/EnglishHelpsYourCareer/introductory_statements.md

 # Thank you

 Thank you for working with me!
 If you know of someone else who would be interested in English conversation practice please share my details with them.
+My details are below!

 ---